 On this first day of activities—the first full day of camp—I am reminded that camp is more than just a chance to retreat from the rigors of the “real world,” to have some mindless fun and excitement, and to make new friends and reconnect with old ones.
-Camp is a place in which campers can become someone new every single day.
+Camp is a place in which children can become someone new every single day.

 Most of the 207 girls assembled here at Rockbrook this session wear some pretty standard labels for most of the year: student, daughter, sister, class president, team captain, honor roll student, and the like.
 They will belong to categories like these for a while, before growing up, and gaining some more exciting ones like lawyer, doctor, engineer.